atomisthq/docs/docs/reference/rug-cli/index.md

 $ rug test [OPTION]...
 [TEST]
 ```

-TEST is the name of a test scenario.
+TEST is the name of a test feature or feature file.
 If no TEST is specified, all scenarios will run.

 ### `to-path`